-What Can a Handyman Do in Festus, Missouri?
+What Can a Handyman Do Without a License in Festus, Missouri?

 In Missouri, there is no single statewide “general contractor” or “handyman” license issued by the state for typical residential repair/remodel work; licensing is primarily handled at the local (city/county) level along with state registration/tax accounts.
 However, certain trades (especially electrical/plumbing/HVAC) are commonly licensed by local jurisdictions and inspectors, and permits are often required even when no state license is required.
 For Festus (Jefferson County), you should expect a City business license plus building permits through the City for work in city limits; trade work may require locally-licensed contractors.